Skip to content

 If you have any questions, email tickets@fireflyartscollective.org.

 Since 2019, Firefly has asked everyone to pay what they were willing and able to make Firefly happen.
 And Fireflies, collectively, covered the costs of art and event production!
-We’re continuing the same way this year: at registration for the ticket lottery, you will be asked to commit to how much you are willing to pay for a ticket.
-There are no changes to the lottery system.
-When you get a ticket, you’ll be asked to pay what you said you would.
-For Firefly to break even in 2023, the average ticket buyer would have to pay about $125.
-We hope that some people pay more than the recommended average contribution, to cover the costs of some people paying less.
+We’re continuing the same way this year: at registration for the ticket lottery, you will be asked how much you are willing to pay.
+We’ll ask you to pay that amount after the lottery when you get a chance to buy a ticket.
+For Firefly to break even in 2024, the average participant would have to pay about $170 (remembering that there is no extra charge this year for parking).
+We hope that some people pay more than the recommended average, to cover the costs of some people paying less.
 If it looks like Firefly won’t be able to meet its financial obligations as a result, the Board may decide to set a flat ticket price.

-We’re looking at our budget estimates, and if we changed nothing else, the ticket price would be $125/person.
+You can see our budget estimates and history for more detail.
+The upshot is that Firefly has expenses of about $170/participant.
 For some of you, this is more than your finances can handle; for others, it’s remarkably little for an experience as important to you as Firefly.

 Ticket Process

-Firefly has developed a ticket process which uses non-transferable refundable tickets, a lottery to allocate initial ticket offers, and an automated waitlist system.
+Firefly uses non-transferable refundable tickets, a lottery to allocate initial ticket offers, and an automated waitlist system.

 The ticket process is entirely online.
-Ticket registration for Firefly 2023 will soon open; Lottery registration will remain open through Monday May 8th.
+Ticket registration for Firefly 2024 will soon open; Lottery registration will remain open through noon on Wednesday, May 8th, 2024.

-1. Each participant seeking a ticket needs to sign up on the Firefly Ticketing website.
+1. Each participant needs to register on the Firefly Ticketing website.
 The link says “You have not yet registered for a ticket!
 Click here to register!”

-2. Participants registering now will be put in a random order during the Lottery on May 10th.
+2. Participants will be put in a random order during the Lottery on May 9 or 10.
 The first 1200 participants will receive ticket offers by email and the remaining start a waitlist.

 3. If you have a ticket offer, pay for it within three days or the next person on the waitlist will get it!